adquesto/adquesto-php-sdk/README.md

 `httpClient` Implementation of HTTP client which is used to fetch JavaScript

+`positioningSettings` Instance of an PositioningSettings that returns values that are used to position a quest during rendering the content.
+There are two pre-defined strategies: `PositioningSettings::STRATEGY_UPPER` and `PositioningSettings::STRATEGY_LOWER`.
+Use `factory` method as a best practice.

-`contextProviders` An array of context providers which are used to get template values used in rendering javascript file.
+`contextProviders` (`optional`) An array of context providers which are used to get template values used in rendering javascript file.
 There are ready to use implementations which are functionaly divided, i.e. `ElementsContextProvider`.

 Now, we can fetch javascript file that will eventually render ads.